List of Malcolm in the Middle characters: Jamie

-Jamie, played by identical twin brothers James and Lukas Rodriguez (35 episodes) and Anthony Timpano (4 episodes), is the fifth child and youngest son born to Hal and Lois.
-He is the only brother who beats Lois in her own game, bordering to attacking her (though Reese is mostly responsible for feeding him soda).
+Jamie, played by identical twin sisters Kara and Jessica Sanford (21 episodes) as a baby, identical twin brothers James and Lukas Rodriguez (35 episodes) as a toddler, and Anthony Timpano (3 episodes) as an adult, is the fifth child and youngest son born to Hal and Lois.
+He is the only brother who beats Lois at her own game, bordering to attacking her (though Reese is mostly responsible for feeding him soda).
 Like Malcolm and Dewey, Jamie is intelligent, as evidenced when he tricks Reese into taking a marker after coloring part of a wall.
+The revival series revealed that he has joined the US Coast Guard.